itstarunjindal/BridgeLabz_2489_tarun/README.md

 ### 28-11-24 ###
 1. Learn about puts, gets, conditions and for loop.
-2. Done some question related to it and a question given by mentor where i have to do multiplication of digits in the given string.
+2. Done some question related to it and a question given by mentor where i have to do multiplication of digits in s = "abc142 de12jk 45npq".